cyb3rxp/awesome-soc/metrics-kpi.md

 * Percentage of incidents for which CSIRT feedback has been leveraged to help improve the SOC.
 * Number of regulation violations caused by security incidents (eg.: GDPR, NIS2, DORA, HIPAA, SOC 2, etc.).
 * Number of knowledge base articles that were created.
+* Number of incident response playbooks that were created and successfuly tested.
-* Percentage of CSIRT analysts that sucessfully followed SOC-related training or passed required certifications.
+* Percentage of CSIRT analysts that successfully followed SOC-related training or passed required certifications.
 * Percentage of CSIRT human resources turnover year over year.